 - Affected individuals had teeth that were surprisingly resistant to tooth decay.

 McKay was later able to trace the source of this staining to the water supply, which was rich in fluoride due to significant natural fluoride deposits across the Western US.

-It wasn't until the 1940s that this knowledge was applied towards strengthening teeth with the Grand Rapids water fluoridation study.
-During the 15-year project, researchers monitored the rate of tooth decay among Grand Rapids' almost 30,000 schoolchildren.
+It wasn’t until the 1940s that this knowledge was applied to strengthening teeth with the Grand Rapids water fluoridation study.
+During the 15-year project, researchers monitored the rate of tooth decay among Grand Rapids’ almost 30,000 schoolchildren.
 It was observed, around 11 years into the study, that the caries rate had decreased by 60 percent among Grand Rapids children born after water fluoridation began.
 Based on the success of this pilot study, states decided to move forward with public water fluoridation programs to reduce the incidence of tooth decay and improve oral health.
-Due to how the modern diet has evolved and the prevalence of acid producing bacteria in society, fluoride has become essential to protect our teeth against daily wear and tear.
+Due to how the modern diet has evolved and the prevalence of acid-producing bacteria in society, fluoride has become essential to protect our teeth against daily wear and tear.

 Systemic delivery (drinking or eating it) also can produce some side effects at high doses (above what you would find in public water).
 Fluoride, like any mineral, can be bad for you if you consume too much.